duckdb/duckdb-web/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 .nullvalue NULL
 ```

-Using the [`DESCRIBE` statement](/docs/guides/meta/describe), we can confirm that DuckDB has inferred by column types correctly as `BIGINT`:
+Using the [`DESCRIBE` statement](/docs/guides/meta/describe), we can confirm that DuckDB has inferred the column types correctly as `BIGINT`:

 ```sql
 FROM (DESCRIBE distances)